CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 2

-You also have the option to turn on or off the display of the **Bookmark This** or **Follow Us** sections. *Note: individual items are controlled in later sections.* You can also choose if you want borders around the different sections of the module as well as their width, the modules overall width as a percentage and for the *PRO* users you can also select the module layout. *\[Figure-9a\]*
+You also have the option to turn on or off the display of the **Share This** or **Follow Us** sections. *Note: individual items are controlled in later sections.* You can also choose if you want borders around the different sections of the module as well as their width, the modules overall width as a percentage and for the *PRO* users you can also select the module layout. *\[Figure-9a\]*

 ![Figure-9a](images/docs/joomla/extensions/social-links/cw-slinks-mod-config-general2.png "Figure-9a"){.coalaweb-docs}